aerickt/lapwing-for-beginners/src/Chapter-05.md

 **\#ST<ins>K</ins>PWHR<ins>A</ins>O\*EUF<ins>R</ins>PBLGTSDZ**

-The following is an incorrect way to write "car"; it is actually `KRA`:
+The following is an incorrect way to write "car"; it is actually notated like `KRA`:

 ![KRA](img/5-kra.png)